 Pichastock does not give you the right to use their free images for commercial use including ads and prints.
 But they allow you to use them for your blogs.

 You can opt for the premium license that carters to your needs.

-Foodies feed offers the best free images for blogs about food and recipes.
-So, if you are a food blogger, This website is your best bet for free food themed images.
+Foodies feed offers the best free blog images about food and recipes.
+So, if you are a food blogger, This website is your best bet for free blog images perfect for food bloggers.

 Magdeleine uploads one free photo every day (and access to a full repository of images).
 Some are public domain and some require attribution.

-Public domain images taken by the owner of the site offer some good location-based images.
+Public domain images taken by the owner of the site.
+They offer some good location-based images.